 Caprica is grounded in urban locales rather than in space and focuses on corporate, political, familial, and personal intrigue, similar in approach to a Greek tragedy.
 With wealth, corporate intrigue, and the troubled relationship between two families at its center.
 Caprica was science fiction’s response to prime-time soaps like Dynasty or Dallas.

 As typical people that exist in this universe, the show’s characters were part of a polytheistic society that indulged in superstitious beliefs and interplanetary prejudices relating to what gods get worshipped.
-Also, the series narrative threw in a religious cult of extremists that catalyzed the events portrayed in the show’s narrative
+In other words, there is a lot of drama resulting from anthropological and tribal behavior at play throughout the series’ narrative; also as if that weren’t enough, the series threw in a religious cult of extremists that catalyzed the narrative’s events.

 Also, the series dwelt on the early life of a young William Adama who, of course, later became one of the only serving admirals of the surviving humans whose military later became engaged in a desperate fight for survival against the Cylons.
 The depiction of Adama’s youth was strongly reminiscent of The Godfather series of stories by Mario Puzo.
 Framed by the conflict between the Adamas and the Graystones over the resurrection of loved ones lost in the act of terrorism, the series was meant to explore ethical implications of advances in artificial intelligence and robotics.